 Psy 250, Introduction to Psychology, gives students a broad overview of the diverse theories and methods that psychologists use to investigate questions about human behavior and experience.
 An equivalent course may be taken at other colleges and universities.
 A passing AP or IB exam score meets this course requirement.

 Math 165, Statistics, provides the foundation to understand how psychologists and social scientists evaluate the evidence obtained in empirical studies.
+BUSINESS 211, Business Statistics and ECON 217, Statistics for Economics and Business also meet this requirement.
 An equivalent course in Math or Psychology may be taken at other colleges or universities.
 Most students use this course to meet the GE Area B requirement.

 Psy 270, Psychology of Self-Discovery, develops skills characteristic of healthy, engaged, growth-oriented people in areas such as mindfulness, emotional intelligence, interpersonal relationships, dreamwork, and self-reflection.